layrjs/layr/website/frontend/public/docs/v2/reference/attribute-4dglepkNqN3mYF0it4RK9Q.immutable.md

 Currently, four types of sources are supported:

-* `'backend'`: The value comes from an upper layer.
+* `'server'`: The value comes from an upper layer.
 * `'store'`: The value comes from a store.
 * `'local'`: The value comes from the current layer.
-* `'frontend`: The value comes from a lower layer.
+* `'client'`: The value comes from a lower layer.
 ```

 #### Default Value